ABOUT | CHRIS COLE

 Along the way Chris has picked up a number of awards:

-- 2017, Commendation for Residential Architecture, International Chapter, NSW Institute of Architects – for his pre-fabricated Vuda House.
+2017 Commendation for Residential Architecture, Vuda House, International Chapter, NSW Institute of Architects

-- 2010, Gold Medal, Zone B, for Most Creative Display – as the design architect on the Pacific Village for the World Expo in Shanghai.
+2010, Gold Medal, Zone B, for Most Creative Display Pacific Village, World Expo Shanghai, China

-Chris has over 20 years’ experience, is fully conversant with the Building Code of Australia and NZ, the National Building Code of Fiji and Fiji Code of Environmental Practice and has successfully delivered numerous residential, resort and light commercial projects across the region.
+Chris has over 20 years’ experience, is fully conversant with the Building Code of Australia & NZ, the National Building Code of Fiji & also Fiji Code of Environmental Practice.
+Chris has successfully delivered numerous residential & resort projects across the region.

-Whilst running a full time architectural practice, Chris also holds a part-time Design Studio tutoring position in the Faculty of the Built Environment at the University of NSW.
+Whilst running a full time architectural practice, Chris also holds a part-time Design Studio tutoring position at the University of NSW, in the Faculty of the Built Environment.

-Prior to taking up architecture, Chris spent much of the 1980s working as freelance cameraman and camera assistant to some of Australia’s leading cinematographers, where he gained an appreciation of the craft of cinema lighting and the collaborative film-making process.
+Prior to taking up architecture, Chris spent much of the 1980s working as freelance cameraman and camera assistant, where he gained an appreciation of the craft of cinema lighting and the collaborative film-making process.
 This was a period of great vitality, passion and innovation in the film industry, qualities that Chris highly values and seeks to bring to his architectural practice today.